HazinTihoa/HazinTihoa.github.io/_pages/about.md

 <div style="text-align: justify;">
     Hi!
 I am currently a research assistant at the Fastlab (Fire) at Zhejiang University (ZJU), conducting research on mobile robots under the guidance of <a href="http://zju-fast.com/research-group/yanjun-cao/" target="_blank">Yanjun Cao</a>.
 I graduated this year from Nanjing Institute of Technology (NJIT) with a degree in Mechanical and Electronic Engineering.
 During my time at NJIT, I was part of the All-terrain Vehicle Lab, where I gained valuable experience in independently building robotic systems.<br><br>
     My primary research interests are motion planning and control for mobile robots.
 In the future, I plan to expand my focus to include legged robots or wheel-legged robots, as I believe wheel-legged robots are the most efficient configuration for navigating artificial environments.<br><br>
+    I believe robotics should solve structural challenges beyond biological evolution—like combining wheels with multi-jointed legs, a structure evolution alone cannot achieve.
+Robotics can make this possible, allowing us to fully harness a robot's capabilities through autonomous control to perform tasks impossible for biological species or hazardous for humans.
+This vision fuels my passion for mobile robots, especially wheeled-legged designs.<br><br>
     I am deeply fascinated by robotics's future and committed to advancing research in this field.
 If you're interested in discussing my work or potential collaborations, feel free to email me.
 </div>